ReDI-School/js-berlin-2021-spring/lesson01.md

 ```

 Make sure to always choose the correct data type for your data,
-because the operators in JavaScript behave differently depending on the data type.
+since the operators in JavaScript behave differently depending on the data type.

 ---